 Hornsey Town Hall was built for the Borough of Hornsey in the early 1930s – designed in a radical modernist style by young New Zealander architect Reginald Uren.
 Internally the spaces oozed gravitas and luxury with limestone panels, marble cladding and, for the Council Chamber, panels and soft furnishings by Heals.
 HTH was considered a design success and RIBA awarded it a Bronze Medal

 Little changed, until the dissolution of Hornsey Borough in 1965 when Haringey was formed under the GLC.
-There were problems with subsidence and the building was partially closed.
-The site continued to be used as Haringey offices till the early 2000s but the council finally abandoned it, locked the doors and left it, quite literally, to rot.
+At the time, HTH was developing problems with subsidence; Haringey’s solution was to partially close the building.
+The site continued to be used as council offices till the early 2000s when they finally abandoned it, locked the doors and left the place – quite literally – to rot.

 So the community building that dominated the centre of Crouch End lay unused and unloved, a situation that naturally caused tensions between the council and residents.
-After considerable pressure, Haringey Council made positive steps and, in an inspired move that even they could probably not have predicted, brought in an arts team to take it on.
-That team, ANA Arts Projects, breathed new life into the building and on a small budget its three members did what they could, incrementally patching up and opening up different areas and putting them to creative use.
+After considerable pressure, Haringey Council made positive steps to bring the building back into use and, in an inspired move that even they could probably not have predicted, brought in an arts team to take it on.
+ANA Arts Projects breathed new life into the building and on a small budget its three members did what they could, incrementally patching up and opening different areas and putting them to creative use.

-No one could stave off the inevitable; Haringey Council announced its potential sale to developers in 2016.
+However no one could stave off the inevitable and Haringey Council announced its potential sale to developers in 2016.
 Residents gathered at meetings to try and find a solution and protesters camped out on the green.
-From its three potential purchasers, Labour-run Haringey ultimately chose global property developers, the Far East Consortium.
+From its three potential purchasers, Labour-run Haringey ultimately chose global property developers, the Far East Consortium, based in the Cayman Islands.

-Five apartment buildings were constructed and a hotel is on the cusp of opening.
-The building has been renovated to meticulous standards but to date, the promised Arts Centre has not materialised.
+Five apartment buildings were constructed within the town hall and within its grounds.
+A hotel is on the cusp of opening.
+The building has been renovated to meticulous standards but to date, the promised arts centre has not materialised.
 The cynically minded amongst us are not surprised.
 A dispute between the developers and constructors has not helped matters.
 And to further muddy the waters, HTH ‘may’ have been flipped – sold on by FEC.
 Freeholders Haringey are refusing to divulge.

 A peek at the renovated Hornsey Town Hall